 I always use this example in my office.
-When you were in school, at summer camp, or with healthy adults as a child there was always a predictable schedule.
-Also when i worked in inpatient (locked and unlocked) facilities, the schedule was the key to stability and growth first.
-The schedule is essential to change and feeling better.
+When you were in school, at summer camp, or with healthy adults as a child, there was always a predictable schedule.
+Also, when i worked in inpatient (locked and unlocked) facilities, the schedule was the key to stability and growth first.
+A consistent schedule is essential to change and feeling better.

-As you begin to write out your schedule, it begins with basic self care.
-These are;
+As you begin to write out your schedule, it begins with basic self-care.
+This includes:

 - Sleep: This is very important to feeling better and having a good life.
-It suppose to be around 8 hours a night and a consistent basis, meaning you go to bed and get up at the same time everyday.
-There is flexibility but not more than a few hours more or less of sleep but not more than a day or two and not very often especially when you are really trying to get better and grow.
+We recommend getting 8 hours of sleep per night and a consistent basis, meaning you go to bed and get up at the same time everyday.
+There is some flexibility, but deviate no more than a few hours of sleep and not for more than a day or two especially when you are really trying to get better and grow.

 - Eating: This is also very important.
-The best I’ve heard of is 5 small meals a day on a consistent schedule (same time everyday) and has all or most of the foods on the food pyramid.
-This begins soon after you wake up in the morning IE breakfast.
-I also suggest using vitamin, mineral, and energy supplements with whole food concentrates.
-This makes sure your getting what you may miss in your diet.
+The best I’ve heard of is 5 small meals a day on a consistent schedule (same time everyday) and have all or most of the foods on the food pyramid.
+This begins soon after you wake up in the morning.
+I also suggest using vitamin, mineral, and energy supplements with whole food concentrates to ensure you are getting what you may miss in your diet.
 This will support you with feeling as healthy as you can as you work on yourself.
 We always need plenty of energy for change and being healthy.

 - Exercise: This is usually the toughest but essential to stability and feeling healthy.
 No one is above exercise, we all need it on a consistent basis and if you want to feel good, be healthy, think positive, and be successful you must work on exercising more.
-It is very important to work on this slowly.
-To not push to much and to work at your ability.
+It is very important to work on this slowly and work at your ability.
 Cardio and some strength building are both important.
 It takes some time and effort to get this implemented into your schedule but keep working on it and try not to shame yourself for it not being where you want it or need it to be, you will get there slowly but surely.

 - Meditation: Meditation is a simple approach to help us be present in the moment.
 It begins with simple breathing techniques and being able to attune to your surroundings.
-It is one of the most effective tools to soothe self to be able to heal, grow, and change.
+It is one of the most effective tools to self-soothe, and to be able to heal, grow, and change.
 It sometimes takes support to integrate and begin the practice of meditation.
-Therapy of Hickory has been helping our clients learn and use meditation for many years.
+We have been helping our clients learn and use meditation for many years.

 - Scheduling: Following a structured daily schedule is essential to being healthy.
-Using a celendar on paper or on your smart phone is a great way to start. writting out your daily schedule each night before you go to bed will help you stay on tract the next day. include simple self care ie; when your getting up, eating breakfast, excercising, going to work, writting in your journal, self help groups, time with family, grocery store, etc…
+Using a celendar on paper or on your smart phone is a great way to start. writing out your daily schedule each night before you go to bed will help you stay on track the next day.
+Include simple self-care ie; when you're getting up, eating breakfast, exercising, going to work, writing in your journal, self-help groups, time with family, grocery store, etc.

-- Volunteering: taking an hour or two a month to help those who are less fortunate can change your outlook on yourself and the world. it can also help find a job or figure out what you want to do for a living.
+- Volunteering: Taking an hour or two a month to help those who are less fortunate can change your outlook on yourself and the world.
+It can also help you find a job or figure out what you want to do for a living.

-- Financial: Therapy of Hickory are professionals in problem solving including how to over come chronic and temporary financial crisis.
+- Financial: Therapy of Hickory, Asheville and Spruce Pine are professionals in problem solving including how to overcome chronic and temporary financial crisis.
 We help build the tools to be financially stable and also recognize the need for financial professional support and how to use the many community supports for stabilizing finances.
 We are able to help understand the sometimes underlying problems that lead to financial struggles which can help resolve a seemingly hopeless problem.

-- Family: Therapy of Hickory professional therapist have an extensive background in helping families but also using the family as a tool it walked to heal those struggling.
-Families are an asset and our therapist know how to tap into this support to heal, grow, and change.
+- Family: Our professional therapists have an extensive background in helping families but also using the family as a tool to heal those struggling.
+Families are an asset and our therapists know how to tap into this support to heal, grow, and change.